 The Trustee is proud of its reputation as an ethical and professional company that aims to achieve the highest standard in everything it does.

-The Code of Conduct (Code) outlines the required standards of conduct and demonstrated behaviours of our Directors, Employees and Contractors.
-The Code requires that our people act with the highest standard of integrity and keep confidential any information they are made privy to in their roles.
+The Code of Conduct (Code) applies to all employees, board directors and contingent workers and sets the expected standards of behaviour, actions and decisions.
+It provides a set of guiding principles for our people when facing difficult and complex situations and helps us to make good long-term decisions for our members, employers and fellow employees as well as underpinning our commitment to diversity and inclusion..
+The Code requires that our people act with the highest standard of integrity and keep any information they are made privy to in their roles confidential.
 The Code also addresses:

 • The management of conflicts of interest;